moorage/ros_odrive/odrive_ros2_control/engineering_spec.md

 **Requirements**

-2.1 The hardware plugin MUST represent the entire robot as one SystemInterface instance.2.2 The plugin MUST support an arbitrary mapping of URDF joints to (node\_id, axis\_index) pairs.2.3 Configuration MUST allow multiple ODrives on one CAN bus and up to 2 axes per ODrive.
+2.1 The hardware plugin MUST represent the entire robot as one SystemInterface instance.2.2 The plugin MUST support an arbitrary mapping of URDF joints to (node\_id, axis\_index) pairs.2.3 Configuration MUST allow multiple ODrives on one CAN bus and up to 2 axes per ODrive.2.4 The hardware plugin MUST remain a pure ros2\_control SystemInterface (no rclcpp nodes/publishers/subscribers/services); ROS communications are handled by controllers or companion nodes.

 **Testing**